Schneckenhausmann/PassQ/docs/firefox-extension.md

 Provides the main user interface accessible from the browser toolbar.

 **Features:**
-- User authentication interface
+- User authentication interface with cartoon/comic book styling
-- Password search and selection
+- Password search and selection with full-width search bar
-- Quick access to credential management
+- Quick access to credential management with improved spacing
+- Action buttons (copy username, copy password, edit) with rounded corners and black shadows
 - Extension settings and configuration
-- Modern, responsive design
+- Comic book themed design with black borders and full-width separator lines

 ## Security Implementation